 Visit the CIFOR website to learn more about CIFOR products, resources, and clearinghouse.

-CIFOR Guidelines for Foodborne Disease Outbreak Response and companion Toolkit, Second Edition
+CIFOR Guidelines for Foodborne Disease Outbreak Response and companion Toolkit, Third Edition

 The CIFOR Guidelines for Foodborne Disease Outbreak Response serve as a comprehensive source of information on foodborne disease outbreak investigation and control for state and local health agencies.
 The Guidelines describe the overall approach to addressing foodborne disease outbreaks, including preparation, detection, investigation, control and follow-up, and the roles of key organizations in foodborne disease outbreaks